Skip to content

 Souillac (5 minutes by car), Dordogne

 Chateau du Raysse has stood above the Dordogne valley since 1155, a medieval château 5 minutes by car from Souillac.
 A circular medieval tower, exposed wooden beams, and original period features run through the house across just over eight hectares.
-Seventeen bedrooms sleep 38 on site, and the property hosts up to 90 seated guests with full sole use.
-Venue hire starts at €9,500.
+Seventeen bedrooms sleep 38 within the medieval walls, and the château takes up to 100 for a wedding.
+From €9,500.

 Why We Love It